Digestion: Secretion systems

 Bacteria use several systems to obtain nutrients from other organisms in the environments.

 Channel transport system

 In a channel transport system, several proteins form a contiguous channel traversing the inner and outer membranes of the bacteria.
 It is a simple system, which consists of only three protein subunits: the ABC protein, membrane fusion protein (MFP), and outer membrane protein.
-This secretion system transports various molecules, from ions, drugs, to proteins of various sizes (20–900 kDa).
-The molecules secreted vary in size from the small Escherichia coli peptide colicin V, (10 kDa) to the Pseudomonas fluorescens cell adhesion protein LapA of 900 kDa.
+This secretion system transports various chemical species, from ions, drugs, to proteins of various sizes (20–900 kDa).
+The chemical species secreted vary in size from the small Escherichia coli peptide colicin V, (10 kDa) to the Pseudomonas fluorescens cell adhesion protein LapA of 900 kDa.

 Molecular syringe

 A type III secretion system means that a molecular syringe is used through which a bacterium (e.g. certain types of Salmonella, Shigella, Yersinia) can inject nutrients into protist cells.
 One such mechanism was first discovered in Y. pestis and showed that toxins could be injected directly from the bacterial cytoplasm into the cytoplasm of its host's cells rather than be secreted into the extracellular medium.